jmigpin/editor/README.md

 		//godebug:annotatemodule
 		```
 		The annotator will detect these comments and annotate the block/file/package/module.
-		A pkg pack can be given to annotatepackage, but beware that pkgs located in $GOROOT are not annotated.
+		A pkg path can be given to annotatepackage, but beware that pkgs located in $GOROOT are not annotated.
 Example:
 		```
 		//godebug:annotatepackage:golang.org/x/tools/godoc/util
 		```